ahaight17/cpsc4140/README.md

     - The limits to an interaction or interface. *Ex. screen size, an image peeking from the bottom of the page inviting users to scroll down*
 1. **Consistency**
     - The same action needs to cause the same reaction.
 Every time.

+***

+### Three Levels of Design
+1. **Visceral Design**
+ - Concerns itself with appearances.
+Refers to the perceivable aspects of design and how they make the user act/feel.
+Essentially the concept "branding".
+     - Much of product design is now focused on visceral design
+2. **Behavioral Design**
+- Has to do with the pleasure and effectiveness of use.
+Can be referred to as usability.
+    - Interested in how quickly and accurately users can achieve their goals
+3. **Reflective Design**
+- Refers to the rationalization and intellectualization of a product.
+    - Can I tell a story about it?
+Do I identify with it?
+The highest level of emotional design.

+***

+### Images
+Designers and users alike use images to reason about functions/uses of the system
+- **Designer Image**
+    - How the designer thinks the system should work
+- **System Image**
+    - How the system actually works
+- **Use Image**
+    - How the user thinks the system works

+Most usability problems happen because of a mismatch of system and use images.
+**Why does this happen?**
+- The designer creates the UI based on the system image
+- The user has to infer the system image from the UI

+***

+### Mental Models
+Don Norman reasons that irrespective of concept design, users will always have their own unique mental models rooted in personal experiences and worldviews.
+Mental models are based on beliefs, not facts.
+- Always **in flux**.
+- Many usability problems stem from users having mixed-up mental models that **confuse different parts of the system.**